-- Train interviewers to be aware of their unconscious biases and give them tools and information to overcome these, such as background information on refugees. - Consider diversity when composing interview panels to further mitigate unconscious biases. - Encourage strong two-way communication between interviewers and candidates to ensure they fully understand each other.
+- ▲ Train interviewers to be aware of their unconscious biases and give them tools and information to overcome these, such as background information on refugees. - Consider diversity when composing interview panels to further mitigate unconscious biases. - Encourage strong two-way communication between interviewers and candidates to ensure they fully understand each other.
 Do not assume that refugee candidates' silence is confirmation of their understanding.

-- Explain to interviewers that refugee candidates may not always adhere to certain norms - especially those concerning body language - and that this is a sign of cultural differences, not disrespect.
-(For example, some cultures do not practice eye contact or handshakes between men and women.) - Be open about the local business culture and ensure that candidates are comfortable with the behavioral expectations at your workplace.
+- ▲ Explain to interviewers that refugee candidates may not always adhere to certain norms especially those concerning body language and that this is a sign of cultural differences, not disrespect.
+(For example, some cultures do not practice eye contact or handshakes or a kiss on the cheek between men and women.) - A Be open about the local business culture and ensure that candidates are comfortable with the behavioral expectations at your workplace.